Iran and state-sponsored terrorism: Syria

-Prior to the fall of the Assad regime in December 2024, Iran used many militias from its the Axis of Resistance as a proxy force in order to support the regime of Bashar al-Assad.
+Prior to the fall of the Assad regime in December 2024, Iran used many militias from its Axis of Resistance as a proxy force in order to support the regime of Bashar al-Assad.
 Assad and Iran held close ties, in part due to their anti-American stance.
 Iran aided Syria in their crackdown of the Syrian revolution, and eventually sent troops to support the government.

-Lebanese Hezbollah and its Syrian counter part was used as a proxy within Syria, to attack Iran's and Syria's enemies such as Israel, and the rebels.
+Lebanese Hezbollah and its Syrian counterpart was used as a proxy within Syria, to attack Iran's and Syria's enemies such as Israel, and the rebels.
 Hezbollah also engaged in smaller clashes with Turkey.
 Iran and Hezbollah both also created, funded, and armed several paramilitaries and militias within Syria loyal to the Assad Regime, as well as overseeing the involvement of other militias from Iraq, Palestine, and Lebanon.
 Iran also formed militias for fighters from Afghanistan and Pakistan, under the banners of Liwa Fatemiyoun and Liwa Zainebiyoun.

 With the fall of Assad regime, Iran's use of Syria as a base for its Axis of Resistance has been significantly disrupted, with Hezbollah withdrawing to Lebanon and Iraqi militias retreating to Iraq following the opposition offensives.
 Despite these setbacks, Iran-backed groups continue to operate in some parts of Syria.
 The Islamic Resistance Front in Syria, established by the Syrian Social Nationalist Party (SSNP), has emerged as a militant organization opposing the new government, foreign influence, and Israeli occupation.
-However, its activities and scale remain very limited compared to Iran’s former proxy network under Assad.
+However, its activities and scale remain very limited compared to Iran's former proxy network under Assad.